 - 1. Effective communication skills. - 2.
-Critical thinking skills to the analysis and solution of Economics problems . - 3.
+Critical thinking skills to the analysis and solution of Economics problems. - 3.
 Positive contribution to teams, as members and leaders. - 4.
-Ethical and social awareness at the local and global level. - 5.
-In-depth knowledge in a specialist field of business.
+Ethical and social awareness. - 5.
+In-depth knowledge in a specialist field of business

 - 1. Communicate effectively orally, using technologies to support the oral presentation of information where appropriate. - 2.
 Communicate effectively in writing, select and use information technology where appropriate. - 3.
-Apply appropriate technologies and techniques to the collection and analysis of information and derive appropriate conclusions for economic problems. - 4.
-Research, critically evaluate and interpret information to accurately identify economic problems and suggest solutions. - 5.
+Apply appropriate technologies and techniques to the collection and analysis of information and derive appropriate conclusions for finance problems. - 4.
+Research, critically evaluate and interpret information to accurately identify finance problems and suggest solutions. - 5.
 Demonstrate autonomy and responsibility in their work. - 6.
 Apply teamwork skills and creativity in leadership and direction, appropriate to the context and level at which they are operating. - 7.
-Demonstrate ethical reasoning in relation to Economic issues. - 8.
-Develop an awareness of the civic responsibilities of the Economics discipline. - 9.
-Demonstrate a comprehensive knowledge of key concepts across the breadth of Economic topics. - 10.
-Demonstrate a good knowledge of the functioning of economic markets and institutions from both a global and local perspective and be able to apply economic tools and concepts to real world problems. - 11.
-Utilize appropriate economic frameworks and theories to research and assess contemporary issues in the field and related allied fields where appropriate.
+Demonstrate ethical reasoning in relation to Finance issues. - 8.
+Develop an awareness of the civic responsibilities of the Finance discipline. - 9.
+Demonstrate a comprehensive knowledge of key concepts across the breadth of Finance topics. - 10.
+Demonstrate a good knowledge of financial markets and institutions from both a global and local perspective and be able to apply finance tools and concepts to real world problems. - 11.
+Utilize appropriate finance frameworks and theories to research and assess contemporary issues in the field and related allied fields where appropriate.